atet/regex/README.md

 ### Linux

-* I recommend using Ubuntu 20.04 LTS
+* I recommend using Ubuntu 20.04 LTS or later

 [Back to Top](#table-of-contents)